ryan-d-graham/ChangePointAnalysis/README.md

 Commands

-	•	Press Enter: Record a timestamp.
-You will be prompted to enter a weight for the event.
+	•	Press Enter: Record a timestamp and input a weight for the event.
 	•	Press Esc: Stop recording key presses.
 	•	Set sensitivity p0: Choose the sensitivity of change-point detection.

 Example Output

-The script will display Bayesian Blocks edges, Poisson rates per segment, and plot the results.
+The script will display Bayesian Blocks edges, Poisson rates per segment, and plot the results, including key presses, change points, and event rates.

 Contributing